-In February 2023, the Delivery Authority commissioned All employees, including the Executive Directors, are an external consultant to undertake a review of the eligible for consideration for a discretionary performance benefits offered to its employees.
-The aim of the review award as part of their total reward package.
-All employees was to establish if the Delivery Authority's offering is share the same organisation-wide objectives and are set sufficiently compelling and competitive to enable the their own individual objectives. organisation to continue to attract and retain the right, Maximum performance award eligibility ranges from diverse, calibre of talent needed to deliver the Programme.
-10% to 60% of base pay for employees, depending on As a consequence of the review, the Delivery Authority seniority (with 60% reserved only for the Chief Executive). introduced Group Income Protection (GIP) as a standard Any performance award payout is calculated as a benefit for all its employees.
-GIP enables us to pay our percentage of base pay as at 31 March for the performance employees a percentage of their salary when occupational year under review, irrespective of when the payment sick pay has been exhausted because illness or injury has is made. prevented them from working for a prolonged period.
-It also provides rehabilitation support from the early stages In March 2023, the Nomination and Remuneration of absence to aid a colleague's recovery as guickly and Committee signalled its intent that performance awards effectively as possible, and to facilitate their return for the 2022/23 performance year would be less than the to work.
+In February 2023, the Delivery Authority commissioned an external consultant to undertake a review of the benefits offered to its employees.
+The aim of the review was to establish if the Delivery Authority's offering is sufficiently compelling and competitive to enable the organisation to continue to attract and retain the right, diverse, calibre of talent needed to deliver the Programme.
+As a consequence of the review, the Delivery Authority introduced Group Income Protection (GIP) as a standard benefit for all its employees.
+GIP enables us to pay our employees a percentage of their salary when occupational sick pay has been exhausted because illness or injury has prevented them from working for a prolonged period.
+It also provides rehabilitation support from the early stages of absence to aid a colleague's recovery as quickly and effectively as possible, and to facilitate their return to work.

 This new benefit took effect from 1 September 2023.
-It is not disclosed in the remuneration tables because it is not treated by HM Revenue & Customs as a taxable emolument.
+It is not disclosed in the remuneration tables because it is not treated by HM Revenue and Customs as a taxable emolument.